 » For the private water taxi, or motoscafo:

 Direct to your hotel, €100 for up to four people and luggage – there’s also an option for a less-expensive shared taxi; see venicelink.com.

 If you’d like more info on the water bus vaporetti, check out the Vap Map

 PARKING YOUR CAR IN VENICE

-There are two attented, (mostly) covered garages in Piazzale Roma, one larger one on Tronchetto island, just west of Piazzale Roma — in fact, you’ll turn to arrive at the Tronchetto Parking Garage before you reach Piazzale Roma itself; it is also served by the Peoplemover tram, the 3-minute, €1 connection from Piazzale Roma to the Marittima port entrance to the Tronchetto parking garage.
+There are two attended, (mostly) covered garages in Piazzale Roma (San Marco and ASM), and a larger one on Tronchetto island, just west of Piazzale Roma.
+In fact, you’ll turn right before you reach Piazzale Roma to arrive at the Tronchetto Parking.
+Tronchetto is served by a vaporetto Line 2 and the Peoplemover tram; the 3-minute, €1 connection from Piazzale Roma to the Marittima port entrance to the Tronchetto parking garage.
 All these garages are comparable in price (about €25 per day), and should be reserved in advance.